great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_a_new_expectation_suite_using_the_cli.rst

         1. The ``--interactive`` mode denotes the fact that you are interacting with your data.
-In other words, you have access to a data source and can specify a Batch of data to be used to create Expectations against.  ``--non-interactive`` mode still allows you to create expectations (e.g., if you already know enough about your data, such as the various columns in a database table), but you will not be able to run validations, until you specify a Batch of data, which can be done at a later point; in fact, you can switch back and forth between the interactive and non-interactive modes, and all your expectations will be intact.
+In other words, you have access to a data source and can specify a Batch of data to be used to create Expectations against.  ``--manual`` mode still allows you to create expectations (e.g., if you already know enough about your data, such as the various columns in a database table), but you will not be able to run validations, until you specify a Batch of data, which can be done at a later point; in fact, you can switch back and forth between the interactive and manual modes, and all your expectations will be intact.

         Run this command in the root directory of your project (where the init command created the ``great_expectations`` subdirectory: